New Microbe Discovery At Yellowstone Could Hold Clues To The Origins Of Life On Earth

 As explained by Montana State University professor William Inskeep, co-author on the new study, it is possible for microbes in general to produce iron oxide, but not in Marsarchaeota’s case.
 He speculated that the newly discovered lineage’s role might be related to “reducing iron into a simpler form,” which he believes is noteworthy because iron cycling was an important process during Earth’s early history.
 The iron oxide produced by Yellowstone’s microbes slow down water streams through the terraces they create, allowing the water to drip on the Marsarchaeota as oxygen is simultaneously captured from the atmosphere, thus providing them with their required oxygen supply.

 According to Science Alert, the new microbial discovery at Yellowstone could help scientists figure out how single-cell creatures evolved into far more complex eukaryotes, or multi-celled organisms that include prehistoric and modern plants and animals.
-More research, however, might be needed, in order to determine how microbes can live in such hot and acidic waters.
+More research, however, might be needed in order to determine how microbes can live in such hot and acidic waters.

 Although the new study’s biggest implications are related to the processes that life on Earth went through early in our planet’s history, Inskeep commented that the findings discussed in the paper could be applied in a number of other fields, such as industrial and molecular biology.